ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2_lab003.md

     }
 {% endhighlight %}

-There is a lot defined here - we'll explain each constant and variable as you build up the code.
+There is a lot defined here - the function of each constant or variable will become evident as you code up the application.

 ### Add a Clean Up Event Handler
 Inside the _MainPage()_ constructor, register an event handler for the __Unloaded__ event.